 The Department of French and Italian at CU Boulder enjoys a national reputation and is the only PhD-granting department in the Rocky Mountain region.
 The department offers courses that cover the historical and geographic range of French and Francophone literature and has an outstanding record of placing its PhD recipients in desirable positions of employment.
-Our students pursue interests from the Middle Ages to 21st-century and Francophone literatures.
+Our students pursue interests ranging from the Middle Ages to 21st-century literary and cultural studies.

 Requirements